hedongya/OCR/README.md

 <br>

 # Features learned by different layers
-Within the same level conv layers,only some of them have learned effective features.
+Within the same level convnet layers,only some of them have learned effective features.
 With the layers going deeper, features learned by them become more and more abstract.
 <br>